GovTechSG/ship-hats-overview/user-roles-permissions.md

 - Request or remove additional resources for a subscription.
 For more information refer to the <a href="https://www.ship.gov.sg/">SHIP-HATS Portal</a>.
 For more information, refer to the <a href="https://www.developer.tech.gov.sg/singapore-government-tech-stack/toolchain/subscriptions">Subscription FAQ</a>.

 2. **Project Administrator (PA)** -  A subscription can have multiple projects and each project is managed by PAs.
 An Agency user or a vendor can be assigned as a PA.
-You may add upto three PAs to a project through the SHIP-HATS portal.
+You may add up to three PAs to a project through the SHIP-HATS portal.

 ## PA Permissions
 - Manage project from <a href="https://www.ship.gov.sg/">SHIP-HATS Portal</a>.